Inverse problems on low-dimensional manifolds: Introduction

 This work is structured as follows.
 In \Cref{sec:Lip} we present the framework and the main stability results.
 Many examples and counterexamples are given to motivate the assumptions.
-Sections~\ref{sec:proofs-1} and \ref{sec:pfII} are devoted to the proofs of the main results.
-In \Cref{sec:rec} we present a globally convergent reconstruction algorithm based on the Lipschitz stability estimate and on \cite{dehoop2012}.
+The Lipschitz stability results for Calder\'on's and Gel'fand-Calder\'on's problems from a finite number of measurements are presented in Section \ref{sec:appl}.
+In \Cref{sec:rec} we design a globally convergent reconstruction algorithm based on the Lipschitz stability estimate and on \cite{dehoop2012}.
 In \Cref{sec:exa} we present several examples of manifolds in Banach spaces that verify the assumptions of the stability estimates.
 Moreover, as an application, we obtain a Lipschitz stability estimate for the ill-posed inverse problem of differentiation.
+Sections~\ref{sec:proofs-1} and \ref{sec:pfII} are devoted to the proofs of the main abstract results.
+Sections \ref{sec:cald} and \ref{sec:gelf} contain the proofs of the stability results for the two inverse problems presented in Section \ref{sec:appl}.
+Section~\ref{sec:conclusion} is devoted to concluding remarks and open questions.
 In \Cref{sec:tangent} we recall some basic concepts related to the tangent space of a manifold and the differential of maps between manifolds.
-Finally, \Cref{sec:estimates} contains some technical estimates regarding the size of the symmetric difference between balls in $\R^n$.
+Finally, \Cref{sec:estimates} contains some technical estimates regarding the size of the symmetric difference between balls in $\R^d$.